-There is one exception to this rule.
-If the new evidence shows that you have a new critical or disabling condition, you can tell the Appeals Council that you want to file a new application, and the Appeals Council might allow you to file a new application before it completes its review of your existing appeal (but the council approves only about 25% of these requests).
-In any case, if you file a new application within six months of receiving the notice from the Appeals Council, the date of your request for review to the Appeals Council will be used as your filing date for the new application.
-Your filing date can affect whether you are eligible for SSDI and how much backpay you will get, so it can be important to have this early "protective filing date."
+If you file a new application within six months of receiving a denial notice from the Appeals Council, the date of your request for review to the Appeals Council will be used as your filing date for the new application.
+Your filing date can affect whether you are eligible for SSDI and how much back pay you will get, so it can be essential to have this early "protective filing date."

-This change in procedural rules puts disability applicants at a disadvantage.
+Social Security's change in procedural rules put disability applicants at a disadvantage.
 A pending action at the Appeals Council level may take many months to a year to complete.
-In the past, in many instances, a disability applicant could repeat the entire application process and be scheduled for an ALJ hearing before the Appeals Council responded to the applicant.
+In the past, a disability applicant could repeat the entire application process—including submitting new evidence at the reconsideration level for an SSDI claim or being scheduled for a new ALJ hearing— before getting a response from the Appeals Council on the old application.

-Does it make sense to file an appeal with the Appeals Council rather than filing a new application?
-This is question that you should decide with your lawyer.
-There are only a few reasons, such as an error in law, failure to consider all the medical evidence, or having new evidence, that the Appeals Council can overturn an ALJ's decision or send the case back to an ALJ hearing (called a remand).
-A disability lawyer will have a better sense of whether you have a chance at winning an approval from the Appeals Council and whether it makes sense to appeal or start over.
+Does it make sense now to file an appeal with the Appeals Council rather than filing a new application?
+This is a question that you should decide with the help of your lawyer or representative.
+The Appeals Council can only overturn an ALJ's decision or send the case back to an ALJ hearing (called a remand) in certain circumstances, such as: